 An in-app purchase unlocks additional features such as unlimited saved routes, cross-device syncing, premium topographic map sources and route exporting to GPX or KML files.
 You can get a single-route pass for $1.99 while a monthly subscription costs $3.99.

 - Download Footpath Route Planner: iOS

 You don’t need to spend hundreds of dollars on a pricey Peloton bike (let alone $4,000 on a Peloton Tread) to take advantage of Peloton’s workout classes.
 Peloton — at home is free to download.
-And while the name of the app emphasizes the fact that most of us are working out at home these days, if you sign up for Peloton’s monthly subscription ($12.99), you can use the app to guide you on both outdoor runs and indoor treadmill runs.
+And while the name of the app emphasizes the fact that most of us are working out at home these days, if you sign up for Peloton’s monthly subscription ($12.99), you can use the app to guide your runs, whether that's outdoors on an treadmill inside.